Patch the Pirate: Majesty Music

 Patch the Pirate Adventures are produced and published by Majesty Music and are sold on iTunes, Amazon, Google Play, and Spotify.
 Majesty Music was founded by Dr. Frank Garlock in 1973.Dr.
 Garlock, and his new son-in-law Ron, travelled to churches across the world speaking about music, and founded Majesty Music, Inc. to produce quality sacred music for churches.
 Majesty Music is widely popular in the Baptist denomination, and particularly in the Independent Fundamentalist Baptist denomination.
-Ron Hamilton married Dr. Garlock's daughter, Shelly, in 1975, and the couple managed Majesty Music for over 30 years.
-In 2014, Ron Hamilton's son-in-law and daughter, Adam Morgan and Megan Hamilton Morgan, began writing and producing the new Patch the Pirate adventures and managing the company, continuing the family tradition.
-In 2017, Ron Hamilton was diagnosed with early onset dementia.
-He is no longer able to travel with his "crew" but they still keep performing.
+Hamilton married Dr. Garlock's daughter, Shelly, in 1975, and the couple managed Majesty Music for over 30 years.
+In 2014, Hamilton's son-in-law and daughter, Adam Morgan and Megan Hamilton Morgan, began writing and producing the new Patch the Pirate adventures and managing the company, continuing the family tradition.
+In 2017, Hamilton was diagnosed with early onset dementia, resulting in his no longer able to travel with his "crew" but they still keep performing.

+Hamilton entered hospice care on April 16, 2023 and died on April 19 at the age of 72.